karlsen-network/karlsen-graph-inspector/README.md

 ### Run KGI API Server

+Running the API Server endpoint require to configure the following mandatory environment variables:

+* `POSTGRES_USER` which is the username for database connection.
+* `POSTGRES_PASSWORD` which is the password for database connection.
+* `POSTGRES_DATABASE` which is the database to be used.

+Optional environment variables are the following:

+* `POSTGRES_HOST` which is the host of the database server (default: localhost).
+* `POSTGRES_PORT` which is the port for database connection (default: 5432).

 Navigate to wherever you copied `api` folder to:

 ```
 cd kgi/api
+export POSTGRES_USER=username
+export POSTGRES_PASSWORD=password
+export POSTGRES_DATABASE=database
 export API_PORT=4455
 npm run start
 ```